 Since 2005, we’ve fielded hundreds of questions about extraordinary teaming.
 We’ve categorized our resources by four of the most essential questions.
 If what’s here triggers your own curiosity, don’t hesitate to contact us.
 We are happy to share our insight and experience.

 Over the last ten years, we’ve deepened our understanding of the essential elements of extraordinary teams.
 As a result, some of our terminology has changed.
-For example, “Unexpected Learning" became “Profound Learning" and now we think of it more accurately as “Deep Learning."
-When we began our study, we used the phrase ‘extraordinary groups,’ because we wanted people to think more broadly about how they come together to get things done in the world.
-When our survey was published we shifted our language more to extraordinary “teams" and “teaming."
+For example, when we began our study, we used the phrase ‘extraordinary groups,’ because we wanted people to think more broadly about how they come together to get things done in the world.
+When our assessment was published we shifted our language more to extraordinary “teams" and “teaming."

 Our guidance to you is: don’t worry about these changes in terminology; we are learning as you are learning.
 And we will continue to bring our most current ideas to you.